paasmaker/paasmaker/documentation/source/plugin-service-filesystem.rst

 	    "protocol": "directory"
 	},

-You can use this plugin along with the file system linker startup plugin (TODO: insert link to that here) to link persistent directories into your application codebase.
+You can use this plugin along with the :doc:`plugin-startup-filesystemlinker` to link persistent directories into your application codebase.

 To enable the plugin: